 State and federal financial aid has not kept pace with the rise in the cost of education.
 I noted above the reduction in state budget support.
-In seeking expanded sources of revenue to pursue universities opportunities, colleges have helped shift a greater share of the cost of higher education to students and their families, effectively raising the barriers of affordability for many.
-The amount of student debt is a large factor, as it may determine whether a student stays in the state following graduation, and a student may even avoid a career field due to projected debt levels.
-We clearly need to address whether some students are not showing up due to the projected cost of education.
-Our board, as with many others, is faced with the prospect of raising tuition at a time of economic difficulty families, like our state, are having trouble balancing revenue with expenses.
+In seeking expanded sources of revenue to pursue new opportunities, universities and colleges have helped shift a greater share of the cost of higher education to students and their families, effectively raising the barriers of affordability for many.
+The amount of student debt is a large factor, as it may determine whether a student stays in the state following graduation, and a student may even avoid a career field due to projected debt We clearly need to address whether some students are not showing up due to the projected cost of education.
+Our board, as with many others, is faced with the prospect of raising tuition at a time of greatest economic difficulty when families, like our state, are having trouble balancing revenue with expenses.
 One approach to better gage results is to closely tie tuition with student aid.

-The father of Indian constitution and world intellectual and educational giant Dr. B. R. Ambedkar has always advocated to Indian people "knowledge is power you have it" and also "you can achieve anything only through the higher education" in India uneducated unorganized, and an unprivileged sections in rural as well as in urban India has been posing a challenge to the higher education is only a chance or by an accident.
-Higher education growth of India postindependence India achieved only 8 percent in which 1 percent to the unprivileged sections.
-They are tribals, backward classes Scheduled castes and women
+The father of Indian constitution and world intellectual and educational giant Dr. B. R. Ambedkar has always advocated to Indian people "knowledge is power you have it" and also "you can achieve anything only through the higher education" in India an unorganized, uneducated and unprivileged sections in rural as well as in urban India has been posing a challenge to the higher education is only a chance or by an accident.
+Higher education growth of India post-independence India achieved only 8 percent in which 1 percent to the unprivileged sections.
+They are tribals, backward classes Scheduled castes and women.